 Charles Addison Dillow was born on May 6, 1858 in either Round Head, Hardin County, OH or more likely in Madison County, OH, the son of William Baker and Evaline (Summers) Dillow.
 His mother died when Charles was five years old in 1862, and his father in time married again, to Elizabeth Houser.

 As a young man, sometime prior to 1881, Charles and his parents and siblings migrated westward to Central Illinois.
 They settled in the town of Weldon near Clinton, DeWitt County.

-The Dillows had 10 children, six of whom survived into adulthood -- Blanche Myrtle Johnson Burns, Margaret E. Willis, Elsie Mae Delamere, William Oscar Dillow, Caroline Jane Houchin and Lawrence E. Dillow.
+The Dillows together bore a brood of 10 children, six of whom survived into adulthood -- Blanche Myrtle Johnson Burns, Margaret E. Willis, Elsie Mae Delamere, William Oscar Dillow, Caroline Jane Houchin and Lawrence E. Dillow.

 In reporting on Lucy Belle's death, in a short article on April 14, 1899 headlined "Death of an Infant," the Clinton Weekly Public said she had been ill for several weeks, and that she was "laid to rest in the family graveyard" in Farmer City.

 Circa 1888 and 1889, when two of their daughters were born, the Dillows lived in Piper City, Ford County, IL.
 By 1891, when another daughter was born, they had moved to Mason City, IA.
 But the family eventually returned to DeWitt County, and when the federal census of 1900 was taken, the family lived in Clintonia Township, where Charles was listed as a "day laborer."